m110h/protopuddlepp/README.md

 ### Linux (manjaro for example)

-At first you have to install a development environment:
+At first, you have to install a development environment:
 ```
 $ sudo pacman -S gcc
 $ sudo pacman -S make